5 Patents | 9,500+ API Endpoints | 18 Native DLLs | The AI-Native Spatial Runtime — Now in Early Access Explore the runtime →

 The pages most people read next.

-NVIDIA Inception Member
+NVIDIA Inception Member Powered by AWS Microsoft for Startups

 RakuAI is an NVIDIA Inception member.
 The same NVIDIA-accelerated 3D Gaussian splatting stack we ship in Raku Capture is what reconstructs the room and powers the contents itemization described above.
 Read more →